 “I can keep going.”

 He growled and threw his hands into the air.
 One day, he would learn the stupid signs, and it would be his turn to laugh.

 Nuance reminded me of a fanfiction I read ages ago that featured fan language.
 Writing about fan language felt too much like copying, so I tried to come up with something else.
 The characters aren’t really signing.
 They’re just making their own hand gestures, like how we sometimes make our own secret languages.

-Posted on March 10, 2017, in Drabble and tagged creative writing, Drabble, fiction, hand gestures, hand signs, learning a new language, secret language, short story, slice of life.
+Posted on March 10, 2017, in Short Stories and tagged creative writing, fiction, hand gestures, hand signs, learning a new language, secret language, Short Stories, Short story, slice of life.
 Bookmark the permalink.
 1 Comment.